Irene Ware

 Irene Ware (born Irene Catherine Ahlberg; November 6, 1910 – March 11, 1993) was an American actress.
 She was a beauty queen and showgirl before appearing in 29 films between 1932 and 1940, and is mostly remembered for her roles as Princess Nadji in Chandu the Magician (1932) with Edmund Lowe and Bela Lugosi, and as Boris Karloff's and Lugosi's leading lady in 1935's The Raven.

 Early years

 Irene Catherine Ahlberg was born November 6, 1910, in Albany, New York.
 Her father, Ernest Ahlberg, born in Sweden, managed a saloon.
-Her mother, Anna Freya, born in New York of Austrian parents, was a real estate agent.
+Her mother, Anna Freya, born in New York to Austrian parents, was a real estate agent.
 She lived in New York and Los Angeles.
 Her sister, Anita, was an artist.

 Beauty queen

 As an 18-year-old stenographer, (5`6"/1.68 cm tall), Ware was crowned Miss Greater New York, then Miss United States in 1929, and the same year was first runner-up for the title of Miss Universe at a pageant held in Galveston, Texas.
 She also won $1,000. ("Miss United States" was an unofficial alternative to the Miss America Pageant, which was not held in 1929.
 The Miss Universe contest of the 1920s was not connected to the current Miss Universe system, which was launched in 1952.)